 1. Choose the Best Format for Your Undergraduate Resume

-An undergraduate is a college or university student who hasn’t yet completed a 2-year (associate degree) or 4-year (bachelor’s degree) study program.
-An undergraduate resume should show the hiring manager that you have a strong academic background that makes up for your lack of substantial work experience.
+is a college or university student who hasn’t yet completed a 2-year (associate degree) or 4-year (bachelor’s degree) study program.
+An undergraduate resume should show the hiring manager that you have a strong academic background that makes up for your lack of substantial work experience. undergraduate

 Since you’re probably a fresher on the job market, your undergraduate resume has to prove your worth at a glance.